Pillar Guide

 How BrieXO Implements Web-Native BIM

-BrieXO delivers real-time model access without plugins or heavy installs.
+BrieXO supports model review without plugins or heavy installs.

 Integrated sustainability and commercial workflows